Lucrezia Borgia (opera): Scene 1

-Gennaro and his friends, including Orsini, celebrate on the brightly lit terrace, in front of which lies the Giudecca canal.
+Gennaro and his friends, including Orsini, celebrate on the brightly lit terrace, in front of which lies the Giudecca Canal ("Bella Venezia!").
 The friends' conversation turns to Don Alfonso, Duke of Ferrara, to whose house they will be travelling the next day, and to his wife, the infamous Lucrezia Borgia.
-On hearing Lucrezia's name, Orsini tells of how Gennaro and he, alone in a forest, were warned by a mysterious old man to beware her and the entire Borgia family, and that the two of them would die together (Nella fatal di Rimini).
+On hearing Lucrezia's name, Orsini tells of how Gennaro and he, alone in a forest, were warned by a mysterious old man to beware her and the entire Borgia family, and that the two of them would die together ("Nella fatal di Rimini").
 Professing his boredom with Orsini's tale Gennaro wanders off and falls asleep nearby.
-His friends are invited to rejoin the festivities, and he is left alone.
+His friends are invited to rejoin the festivities, and he is left behind ("Senti!
+La danza invitaci").

+Scenes 2 and 3

-A gondola appears and a masked woman steps onto the terrace.
-She hurries over to the sleeping Gennaro and observes him with affection.
-(Com'è bello!
-Quale incanto in quel volto onesto e altero!)
-She kisses his hand, he wakes and is instantly struck by her beauty.
-He expresses his love for her and sings of his childhood as an orphan brought up by fishermen.
-He adds that he loves dearly the mother he has never met.
-(Di pescatore ignobile esser figliuol credei.)
-The others return and instantly recognise her as Lucrezia Borgia, listing in turn the members of their families she has killed to Gennaro's horror.
+A gondola appears, and from it a masked woman exits onto the terrace ("Tranquillo ei posa...").
+She observes the sleeping Gennaro with affection and hurries over to him ("Com'è bello!
+Quale incanto in quel volto onesto e altero!").
+When she kisses Gennaro's hand, he wakes and is instantly struck by her beauty ("Leggiadra e amabil siete").
+He expresses his love for her, but admits that the one person nearer to him is his mother that he has never met.
+He sings of his childhood as an orphan brought up by a common fisherman father ("Di pescatore ignobile esser figliuol credei").
+The woman, sympathetic to his plight, weeps for him ("Ama tua madre, e tenero sempre per lei ti serba...").

+The others return ("Gente appressa... io ti lascio") and seem to recognise her, listing in turn the members of their families she has killed, to Gennaro's horror and disbelief ("Maffio Orsini, signora, son'io").
+Gennaro is then finally told that the woman is Lucrezia Borgia.